 - Drove a Ford Falcon to first place in the 1964 Monte Carlo Rally.

-She uprooted to New York and started racing professionally.
+In 1954, she uprooted to New York and started racing professionally.
 To fulfill her journalistic side, she went to work at the New York Herald Tribune covering sports.
-She quickly earned the respect of her male competitors, even though she wore a white helmet featuring pink dots.
+And on the racing circuit, she quickly earned the respect of her male competitors, becoming known for her white helmet with pink polka dots.

 9. Sabine Schmitz

-This German female race car driver is best known as the TV personality on BBC’s Top Gear.
+This German female race car driver is perhaps best known for her recurring role on BBC’s Top Gear.
 She also drives for Porsche and BMW.
-You might know her as the woman who drove the BMW “ring taxi” on the Nürburgring track.
+You might also know her as the woman who drove the BMW “ring taxi” on the Nürburgring track.

-While all three of the sisters began driving race cars, Sabine is the only one that stuck with it and went on to victory.
-She’s run several events including:
+Sabine and her older sisters grew up around the Schmitz family business, as her family owned both restaurants and hotels.
+Though all three of the sisters began driving race cars, Sabine is the only one who stuck with it and went on to victory.
+She’s won several events including:

 - 1996 and 1997 24 Hours Nürburgring